nimbux911/terraform-aws-gitlab/README.md

    - Automated restore from snapshot
    - Automated certificate renew through certbot

    Note: if you are testing the module and you use the same domain name (ex: gitlab.example.com) more than 5 times during a short term, certbot will fail and won't let you create/update certificates using the same domain name.
-There is a workaround in the [Letscenrypt Documentation](https://letsencrypt.org/docs/duplicate-certificate-limit/)
+There is a workaround in the [Letsencrypt Documentation](https://letsencrypt.org/docs/duplicate-certificate-limit/)

 Future additions: